 Free Walking Tour Reykjavik

 The “Free” walking tour is a informative and funny.
-It takes you on foot around the heart of Reykjavík with an english speaking Icelander: Marteinn, Eiríkur, Sara, Jóhannes, Tómas, Þórdís or Nanna.
-The main focus is the general history of Iceland and the evolution of reykjavík as a town.
-We also tell you about elves, vikings, food, nightlife, music, economic aspects and political affairs.
+It takes you on foot around the heart of downtown Reykjavík to the main attractions downtown, Harpa concert hall, parliament building, city hall and more.
+The main focus of this walking tour is the general history of Iceland and the evolution of Reykjavík as a town as well as stories of elves, vikings, food, nightlife, music, economic aspects and political affairs.
 Finally there are the funny facts about Iceland and the places you must see in Reykjavík.
-The tour is laid out in an informative and comic way, where there is also room for personal questions.
+The free walking tour is laid out in an informative and comic way, with room for personal questions.

-The tour is completely non-commercial and non-sponsored, you pay afterwards whatever you think it was worth.
-There are no meals included, no shopping involved nor any food stops or toilet breaks.
-In case of bad weather, construction, parade or similar occasions the tour is adjusted accordingly.
+The free walking tour is completely non-commercial and non-sponsored, you pay afterwards whatever you think it was worth.
 Indoor stops are frequent in winter.
-We’ve never cancelled this tour since it started to run.
-The walk itself is about 2km long (1.3 miles) and lasts 2 hours.
-The walk is easy, just two slopes but in general we are covering flat ground.
-Kids of all ages are welcome to accompany us and we do our best to keep them involved.
+We’ve never cancelled the free walking tour since it started to run.
+The walk itself is easy, about 2km long (1.3 miles) and lasts 2 hours.
+Children are welcome to accompany us and we do our best to keep them involved.